 George Boole Hinton (1882 – 1943) was a botanist and mining engineer.
 He held several patents for improvements in cellular concrete.
 As an avid plant collector, he found 2 new genera and 116 new plant species in Mexico.

 Sebastian “Ted” Hinton (1887 – 1923) lived in Japan as a child.
 To teach his children math skills, his father, Charles Howard Hinton built a three-dimensional bamboo grid with evenly spaced cubes his children could climb upon.
 He would shout Cartesian coordinates “X2!
 Y4!” and watch his kids race to the point.
 He settled in Chicago and married Carmelita Chase, who taught school in nearby Winnetka.
-Although he was an attorney by trade, in 1920 he decided to build her class a metal structure to play in, like the bamboo one his father made.
+Although he was an attorney by trade, in 1920 he built her class a metal structure to play on, like the bamboo one his father made.
 He invented the “Junglegym.”

 Carmelita Hinton (1890 – 1983) met her husband while working for Jane Addams, social activist and suffragist, and first American woman to be awarded the Nobel Peace Prize.
 Based on the the principles of the Progressive Education movement, she founded Putney School (graduates include Errol Morris, Carlton Cuse, and at least a few Kennedys) in Battleboro, Vermont.